discentem/blog-content/content/posts/glazier.md

    - Clones [Glazier](https://github.com/google/glazier) into the mounted wim and runs git pull
    - Installs Glazier's python requirements
    - Writes a custom `startnet.cmd` which will prompt for Wifi and auto start Glazier upon booting the wim
-   - Generates an iso with all of the above :)
+   - Generates an iso with all of the above

    It is safe to run the script multiple times.
 Some steps are idempotent.
-Others are repeated unnecessarily but will continue to complete successfully.
+Others are repeated unnecessarily but will result in the correct iso.

 1. Use your favorite tool to create a bootable usb of `C:\OSDCloud\OSDCloud_NoPrompt.iso`.
-I've been using [New-OSDCloud.usb](https://osdcloud.osdeploy.com/get-started/new-osdcloud.usb) but theoretically you could use UNetBootin, Rufus, or another similiar tool.
+I've been using [New-OSDCloud.usb](https://osdcloud.osdeploy.com/get-started/new-osdcloud.usb) but theoretically UNetBootin, Rufus, or another similiar tool will work just fine.

 #### Start "Imaging"
 1. Boot one of the machines in your fleet from your newly created usb.